Hundreds limp out of besieged Syria jihadist enclave

 More than 50,000 evacuees have been squeezed into the Kurdish-run camp of Al-Hol, where the foreigners await a decision on their fate.

-Their countries of origin have been reluctant to take them back, wary of the security risk some of them could pose and of a negative reaction from the public.
+Their countries of origin have been reluctant to take them back, wary of security risks and the political backlash.

-Iraq has already confirmed receiving 14 French nationals from Syria to be tried there.
+Iraq has already confirmed it received 14 French nationals suspected of fighting for IS in Syria.

 - Saturated camps -

-Those filing out of Baghouz are often weak, after living for weeks with scarce food and hiding from bombs in underground shelters.
+Many of those filing out of Baghouz are weak after living for weeks with scarce food and hiding from bombs in underground shelters.

 The UN office of human rights says 90 deaths have been reported, two thirds of them children under the age of five